Estimote/iOS-Indoor-SDK/README.md

 self.backgroundIndoorLocationManager = backgroundIndoorLocationManager;
 ```

-In order to provide you with positioning your app needs access to bluetooth alswo when in it's in background.
+In order to work properly your app needs access to bluetooth also when it is in background.
 To set that you need to go to the project settings, find "Capabilities" tab, set "Background modes" to On and check "Uses Bluetooth LE accessories".

 In order to relaunch the application (if it is killed by operating system or user) as the user enters the location "Always in use" Location Services authorization is required: